-In the United States, the five-year survival rate, as reported by the American College of Surgeons, is:
+In the United States, the 5-year survival rate, as reported by the American College of Surgeons, is:

-Gastrectomy has a very high rate of complications and death; about 7% to 10% of all patients die in the immediate postoperative period.
+Gastrectomy has a very high rate of complications and death; about 7%-10% of all patients die in the immediate postoperative period.
 It’s important to find a surgical team that has a great deal of experience with these operations.